 - Naan or pita bread, for serving

-- Mince the 1 onion, 8 cloves garlic, and enough for ¼ cup ginger.
+- Dice 1 onion, mince 8 cloves garlic, and peel and mince ¼ cup ginger.

 - In a small bowl, mix together the tomato paste and ½ cup milk until smooth.

 - In a large skillet, heat 3 tablespoons olive oil.
-Cook 2 teaspoons cumin seeds until they just start to brown, for about 1 minute.
-Add ¼ cup ginger, garlic, and onion, and saute 1 to 2 minutes.
+Sauté 2 teaspoons cumin seeds until they just start to brown, about 1 minute.
+Add onion, garlic and ginger, and sauté 1 to 2 minutes.

-- Add 2 teaspoons chili powder, 2 teaspoons coriander, 1½ tablespoons garam masala, ½ teaspoon cayenne, 2 tablespoons butter, tomato paste and milk mixture, and another ½ cup milk.
-Add the beans and lentils and about 1½ teaspoons kosher salt (use less salt if not kosher ); make sure to taste so as not to over salt.
+- Add 2 teaspoons chili powder, 2 teaspoons coriander, 1½ tablespoons garam masala, ½ teaspoon cayenne pepper, 2 tablespoons butter, tomato paste and milk mixture, and another ½ cup milk.
+Add the beans and lentils and about 1½ teaspoons kosher salt (use less salt if not kosher; taste so as not to over-salt).